bnzk/django-formfieldstash/README.rst

     :target: https://travis-ci.org/benzkji/django-formfieldstash

-show/hide modelform fields, depending on current value of a dropdown in the form. without page reload.
+show/hide modelform fields, depending on current value of a dropdown in the form. without page reload. this is a pure javascript solution, using a modeladminmixin approach.

 Installation
 ------------